paragon1234/Vehicle-Detect/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on four scales using LUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector (functions extract_features line 70 and function find_cars line 111 in VehicleDetect.py), which provided a nice result.
-Here are some example images:
+Here is an example images:

 ![alt text][image7]
 ---